beyarkay/masters-thesis/src/05_results.md

 confusion matrix has large values along the principle diagonal.
 The median
 $F_1$-score was 0.813, with a maximum of 0.989.
-A slight bias can be seen in the weighted confusion matrix, where gesture 1 (left hand ring finger) is sometimes predicted as gestures 0 (left hand little finger) and 2 (left hand middle finger).
+A slight bias can be seen in the weighted confusion matrix, where gesture 1 (left hand ring finger) is sometimes predicted as gesture 0 (left hand little finger) or as gesture 2 (left hand middle finger).
 These mispredictions can be explained by the natural movement of the human hand: it is difficult to move one's ring finger in isolation.
 When performing gesture 1, the user's little finger and middle finger move by some amount, in addition to the expected movement of the user's ring finger.
-CuSUM is not able to learn that this additional movement is expected, and only knows that acceleration of the user's ring finger should result in a gesture 1, 11, 21, 31, or 41 prediction.
+CuSUM is not able to learn that this additional movement is expected, and only knows that acceleration of the user's ring finger should result in a prediction of gesture 1.
+Therefore, movements of the user's ring finger occasionally result in gesture 1 predictions

 The 50- and 51-class CuSUM models both display a "chequerboard" pattern.
 This pattern also originates from the formulation of the CuSUM model.
 Each of the blocks on this chequerboard are $5 \times 5$, similar to what was shown in the hypothetical model in Figure
 \ref{fig:05_pr_conf_mat_wrong_finger_correct_hand}.
-This patten occurs when two model biases occur simultaneously: The model must often confound gestures using fingers on the same hand (this causes blocks along the principle diagonal), and the model must often confound the orientation of the gesture (this causes whatever pattern was along the principle diagonal to be repeated orthogonally).
+This patten occurs when two model biases occur simultaneously: The model must confuse gestures using fingers on the same hand (this causes "blocks" of mispredictions along the principle diagonal), and the model must confuse the orientation of the gesture (this causes the pattern along the principle diagonal to be repeated orthogonally).

 These two biases cause the chequerboard pattern seen in the 50- and 51-class CuSUM models.
 Note that the values inside each block are not uniform: there is